sib-swiss/sparql-llm/tutorial/slides/public/slides.md

 ## Creating more complex "agents"

-e.g. reactive agent that can loop over themselves and use tools using [LangGraph](https://langchain-ai.github.io/langgraph/#)
+e.g. reactive agent that can loop over themselves using [LangGraph](https://langchain-ai.github.io/langgraph/#):

+- To validate a generated query
+- To use tools